 From deep inside their cocoon, flea pupae can pick up on signals that a host (aka, your pet) is nearby.
 These include subtle vibrations, changes to carbon dioxide levels and warm climates.

 Because flea pupae need a warm climate to hatch, Summer time is often referred to as ‘peak’ flea season.
 But, thanks to central heating, your home is warm all year round – so in reality, there is no ‘peak’ time for fleas.

 Flea pupae are so well protected by the sticky, outer layer of their cocoon, they are incredibly difficult to kill.
 Regular hoovering helps, but they’re sneaky, so you’ll probably still see them hatching and hopping around as young fleas at some point.

 But, as long as your pet is protected with regular Itch Flea treatments, they’ll soon be dead.
 This is why it’s so important not to break the cycle of monthly treatments.

 Fully grown fleas hop onto your pet and take a little nibble.
 Lady fleas need to eat before they can reproduce (and ladies, do we blame them, really?)

 Once they’ve eaten, found a mate and started laying eggs, the whole cycle starts all over again.

 BUT – this is where Itch Flea interrupts it.

-Fleas that have drunk blood from a pet treated with Itch will die within 24 hours.
+Fleas that have hopped on a pet treated with Itch will die within 24 hours.
 They might go a bit hyperactive during this time – but that just means the treatment is working, so don’t be alarmed.

 The double-action formula in Itch also means that any eggs the lady flea lays before she dies will not hatch.
 So voila, the cycle is broken before you can even say ‘infestation’.